• Skip to primary navigation

 • Preheat oven to 450°F

-• Press pie crust into 9-inch tart pan with removable bottom, tucking excess pie crust down the sides.
+• Press pie crust into a 9-inch tart pan with a removable bottom, tucking excess pie crust down the sides.
 Pierce well with a fork.
 Freeze for at least 15 minutes.

-• While pie crust is in the freezer, whisk together the eggs, half & half, ham and cheese.
+• While the pie crust is in the freezer, whisk the eggs, half & half, ham, and cheese.
 Set aside.

-• Reduce oven heat to 375° F. Pour ham and cheese filling into prepared pie crust.
-Bake at 375°F for 25 minutes, or until nice and puffy.
+• Reduce oven heat to 375° F. Pour ham and cheese filling into the prepared pie crust.
+Bake at 375°F for 25 minutes or until nice and puffy.

 • Allow to cool 10 minutes before serving.